learningcoding-pixel/tp/docs/DeveloperGuide.md

 **MSS**

 1. Coach selects an athlete to delete by displayed index.
-2. RelayCoach verifies the selection.
+2. RelayCoach validates the selection.
 3. RelayCoach removes the athlete’s record.
-4. If the athlete belonged to a team, RelayCoach also deletes that team.
-5. RelayCoach confirms all deletions in a success message.
+4. RelayCoach confirms all deletions in a success message.

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 Selection invalid (e.g., index out of bounds).

-  * 1a1.
+  * 2a1.
 RelayCoach prompts for correction.
-  * 1a2.
+  * 2a2.
 Coach updates information.

+    Use case resumes from Step 3.

+* 3a.
+If the athlete belonged to a team, RelayCoach also deletes that team.

-    Use case resumes from Step 2.
+    Use case resumes from Step 4.

 ---